sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

     CSAFGID-0020

 ### 3.1.9 Product ID Type
+The Product ID Type (`product_id_t`) of value type `string` with 1 or more characters is a reference token for product instances.
+The value is a token required to identify a `full_product_name` so that it can be referred to from other parts in the document.
+There is no predefined or required format for the Product Group ID (`product_id`) as long as it uniquely identifies a product in the context of the current document.

     "product_id_t": {
-      "title": "Reference token for product instance",
-      "description": "Token required to identify a full_product_name so that it can be referred to from other parts in the document.
-There is no predefined or required format for the product_id as long as it uniquely identifies a product in the context of the current document.", "type": "string",
-      "minLength": 1,
-      "examples": [
-        "CVRFPID-0004",
-        "CVRFPID-0008"
-      ]
+      // ...
     },

-The Product ID Type (`product_id_t`) is a reference token for product instances.
-Token required to identify a `full_product_name` so that it can be referred to from other parts in the document.
-There is no predefined or required format for the Product Group ID (`product_id`) as long as it uniquely identifies a product in the context of the current document.
-Value type is string with 1 or more characters.

 Examples: